Pyloris/sqlsy/README.md

 pip install sqlsy
 ```

+## Quick Usage
-A python module to easy filling in dummy data insde mysql databases.
+A simple script to fill in data inside of a mysql table

 ```python
 from sqlsy import Engine